 Many of the monthlong series of events will be virtual as a result of the COVID-19 pandemic, which forced the university to suspend all face-to-face classes and business operations on campus in favor of online and virtual classes and business operations in March, through the spring quarter, summer session and the fall semester.
 The university has also banned large gatherings on campus.

 The university will launch the celebration on the evening of Sept.
 15 from 7-8:30 p.m. with an observance of Mexican Independence Day with El Grito, the cry for patriotism and the ringing of the bell by the Consul General of Mexico Itzel de León Villard.
-The event will be held virtually and can be seen by clicking Facebook Live or visiting the Consulado de México en San Bernardino, California Facebook page.
+The event will be held virtually and can be seen by visiting the Consulado de México en San Bernardino, California Facebook page.
 The event will feature speakers, including CSUSB Vice President for Advancement Robert Nava, singers, the recognition of the Ohtli Award winner CSUSB College of Education Dean Emeritus Ernie Garcia, a historical review and El Grito.

 El Grito honors the traditional call to arms on the eve of Mexican Independence Day and is a massive, synchronized call that dates back to 1810 and the fight for Mexican Independence from Spanish rule.
 El Grito is commemorated and reenacted in cities and towns, in plazas or zócalos all over Mexico, and in Mexican embassies, consulates, and by Mexicans and Mexican-Americans worldwide.